 Numerous studies have linked the use of Paxil (paroxetine) during pregnancy to an increased risk of birth defects, especially heart defects.
 The manufacturer, GlaxoSmithKline, has already paid settlements in hundreds of lawsuits.
-These cases are not part of a Paxil class action — instead, they are individual lawsuits.

 What is the problem?